fabian0702/pwngadgets/README.md

 # Pwn Gadgets
-This is a Library for the ctf framework [pwntools](https://pwntools.com) which provides certain helpers, for example to process a formatstring leak or automagically detiremine the offset for a buffer overflow.
+This is a Library for the ctf framework [pwntools](https://pwntools.com) which provides certain helpers, for example to process a formatstring leak use non printable Characters and python expressions in interactive
 ## Installation
 You can run
 ```